 Carl S. Richie, Jr. NCC, NAHRO Fellow

-Carl Richie was sworn in as Senior Vice President of the National Association of Housing and Redevelopment Officials (NAHRO) in Los Angeles, Calif. on October 17, 2015 and will serve in that position for the next two years.
+Carl Richie was sworn in as President of the National Association of Housing and Redevelopment Officials (NAHRO) in Pittsburgh, Penn. on October 28, 2017, and will serve in that position for the next two years.

 Richie is a former public housing resident, Congressional intern and an 18-year member of the Austin Housing Authority Board.
 He served three terms on the NAHRO Board of Governors and chaired the NAHRO Commissioners’ Committee; he was also a two-time delegate to the Tri-Country conferences and a volunteer lobbyist representing Texas NAHRO.